-Reactive automata on the other hand are a more focused tool, specifically designed for software that needs to deal with multiple asynchronous data or event sources that trigger a cascade of changes throughout the application every time they activate, change their state or emit a value.
+Another type of systems that can be much more easily implemented in Cell is reactive systems, that is, systems that need to deal with multiple asynchronous data or event sources that trigger a cascade of changes throughout the application every time they activate, change their state or emit a value.
 Examples can be user input events, readings from a GPS sensor or an accelerometer, or data coming from remove computers or external hardware devices.
 But these data streams may also originate inside the application: internal events in many video games for example pose similar issues.

 These signals vary asynchronously and independently of one another.
 An update can be triggered by any of them at any time, and it affects all the parts of the application state that depend on them, either directly or indirectly.
 This often involves propagating these changes through several layers of software, and usually that has to be done in a very specific and hard-to-get-right order to ensure that the various components of the application never read stale values.
 Just as importantly, sometimes updates have to be triggered by the lack of change or activity, when some signals have been idle or some conditions have been true for a certain amount of time.

 Systems like these are difficult to fit into the rigid, sequential execution model of imperative languages.
 The traditional way to implement them involves the use of threads, observers, callbacks and timers.
 The resulting code is typically error prone, brittle and unnecessarily complex.
 In Cell these systems can be implemented using a second type of automata, reactive automata, which allow the developer to specify declaratively only the dependencies between the signals, with the compiler taking care of everything else.
 The reactive automata page provides a comprehensive introduction.

 The Cell compiler is free and open source software, and all source code is available on github.